Our rating: 4/5

 Squarespace doubles down on the quality, attractiveness, and function of their templates in order to draw subscribers to their site (without doubling down on cost).
 Surprisingly, though, Squarespace doesn’t have that many templates – just over 100 compared to Wix’s 500+.

 The key here is the customization of Squarespace’s few templates, and while they’re offering new ones all the time, they tend to keep it to a reasonable amount.
 After all, if you have too many templates that you can no longer search through them all, it can make your choice more difficult.

 However, Squarespace’s templates are different from other website builders, like Wix and Weebly, for other reasons.
 This is mainly because Squarespace’s templates aren’t just color and design templates; a Squarespace template is a full site setup, complete with functionality, extensions, tools, and useful features.

 Not only that, but all of Squarespace’s features are available to you for free – there isn’t a single template on Squarespace’s site that requires an extra payment or higher price tier to benefit from it.
-For example, if you’re looking to build a website centered around blog posts, there are pre-made templates and tools built for that.
+For example, if you’re looking to build a website centered around blog posts, pre-made templates and tools are built for that.

 There are several different ways you can go about looking for the perfect Squarespace template: by telling Squarespace what you’re looking for, by browsing by category, or by looking through their entire library.

 While you may be able to find a hidden gem by searching Squarespace’s extensive library, don’t forget that most of your time will likely be spent reviewing your template and making it unique, not choosing it.